vercas/Beelzebub/README.md

  4. binutils

 *Make* is required for the whole process.
-*mkisofs* is required for construction an ISO file.
+*mkisofs* is required for constructing an ISO file.
 You can skip this if you really want, but should you?
 *GCC* is the only compiler supported right now, mainly because of the advanced inline assembly syntax.
 Also, **AMD64 code and ELF64 are required**.
 *binutils* are required (used indirectly through GCC) for binary linkage.